Complacency is a deadly foe of all spiritual growth.— A. W. Tozer

 Well, Houston’s First wants to be that source of encouragement.
 From October through Easter in late April, we’re providing helpful resources related to a different spiritual discipline each month.
 The goal of this intentional focus — called InnerChange — is to deepen our faith by incorporating practices that will turn our attention to Him and align our hearts with His.

 As followers of Christ, let’s commit to never becoming complacent with where we are in our relationship with our Savior.
 If you do not already know Jesus, I invite you to ask questions and seek answers here at Houston’s First.
 Take a step toward making the greatest inner-change you could ever make — giving your life to Jesus Christ.

 Pastor Gregg Matte

-Here are a few specific things you can do throughout the month that are designed to help you slow down the busyness of life and focus on Him.
+Here are a few specific things you can do throughout the month that are designed to move you from isolation to community with others.

-There are several short verses that talk about being still and quiet.
+There are several verses that talk about community.
 Here are a few to memorize.
 What other ones can you find?

-We want to hear your suggestions for how to intentionally be still this month (and beyond).
+We want to hear your suggestions for how to find, develop, and maintain community.
 Share your ideas with us using the short form below.

-Our NextGen Ministries offer these suggestions for preschoolers, children, and students as you guide them in the discipline of being still.
+Use the suggestions for preschoolers, children, and students as you guide them in the discipline of building community with others.

 We all face feelings or seasons of loneliness at some point in life.
 In this video, Kari Jobe reminds us that we are not alone.